What is Academic Planning?

 What Tools Do I Need?

 Degree Audit: This tool provides you a list of courses and criteria for satisfying your degree requirements.
 Directly linked to your academic record, the Degree Audit will update as you register for and complete courses.
 You should review your degree audit at least once per semester, prior to registration.
-Not sure how to find and interpret your degree audit?
-Click here for more information.
+Learn more about how to find and interpret your degree audit.

 Registration Guide: Learn how to register using Self-Service - Student Planning.